peteroupc/peteroupc.github.io/random.md

 - it generates bits that behave like independent uniform random bits (at least for nearly all practical purposes outside of information security),
 - the number of different seeds the PRNG admits without shortening or compressing those seeds is 2<sup>63</sup> or more, and
 - it either&mdash;
-    - provides multiple sequences that are different for each seed, have at least 2<sup>64</sup> numbers each, do not overlap, and behave like independent random number sequences (at least for nearly all practical purposes outside of information security), or
+    - provides multiple sequences that are different for each seed, have at least 2<sup>64</sup> numbers each, do not overlap, and behave like independent random number sequences (at least for nearly all practical purposes outside of information security),
-    - has a period (maximum size of a "random" number cycle) equal or close to the number of different seeds the PRNG admits.
+    - has a maximum "random" number cycle length equal to the number of different seeds the PRNG admits, or
+    - has a minimum "random" number cycle length of 2<sup>127</sup> or greater.

 The high-quality PRNG SHOULD admit any of 2<sup>127</sup> or more seeds.